richtastic/ff/src/3DR/wiki/app.md

 		- size should be > 1 : otherwise it is just a pair and already optimized
 	- add non-skeletal views using updated absolute graph
 	- full BA

-- need to calculate what view-pairs should exist
-	- each view needs minimum count [2-3 other pairs]
-	- each needs max count, eg: min + 2 x sqrt(N) --- aim for over-estimate

-- how to select between histogram scores
-	- largest derivative in ordered score list?
-		- [after min of 2]